ukatech/csaori/screenshot/README.txt

 ﻿[UTF-8 Encoding]

 [English]
-screenshot.dll is a SAORI plugin for ukagaka.
+screenshot.dll is a SAORI plugin for ukagaka which capture screen into 24bit BMP file.

 Usage: